More Info

 Swimming with minkes – an incredible experience!

 It is a truly remarkable moment when these big, beautiful whales slowly approach you and glide gracefully past.
-As you come eye to eye with these amazing marine creatures you’ll realise just how privileged we are to share the ocean with them.
+As you come eye to eye with these amazing mammals, you’ll realise just how privileged we are to share the ocean with them.

 Minke expeditions are suitable for both snorkelers and scuba divers.
-The close-up whale action combined with excellent winter visibility on the Ribbon Reefs makes for great diving.
-A code of practice is in place to manage safety for both divers and whales, providing the maximum opportunity to see whales at very close range while ensuring the whales interact on their terms.
-Most diver and whale interactions occur while snorkelling.
+The close-up whale encounters combined with excellent winter visibility on the Ribbon Reefs makes for great snorkelling and diving.
+A code of practice is in place to manage safety for both divers and whales, providing the maximum opportunity to see whales at very close range while ensuring the whales interact on their terms; most close-up whale interactions occur while snorkelling.

-2024 will be the 29th year Mike Ball Dive Expeditions have supported the James Cook University Minke MWP (Minke Whale Project).
+2026 will be the 31st year Mike Ball Dive Expeditions have supported the James Cook University Minke MWP (Minke Whale Project).
 A James Cook University MWP researcher is present on all our minke expeditions.
-Mike Ball Dive Expeditions have conducted more swim with minke whale experiences than any other company.
-Mike Ball Dive Expeditions has been a proud participant of the James Cook University MWP project since 1996 and was one of the first operators licenced to run Swim with Whales encounters.
-Minke season quickly became our most exciting dive season for guests and crew!
+Mike Ball Dive Expeditions have conducted more swim with minke whale experiences than any other company and has been a proud participant of the James Cook University MWP project since its inception in 1996.
+Mike Ball Dive Expeditions were one of the first operators licenced to run Swim with Whales encounters which quickly became one of our most exciting dive seasons for guests and crew!

-It has been an exciting process, from the grass roots level to receiving the “World’s Best Practice Swim-with-Whales Ecotourism Management Model” award.
-The first year we even hired spotter planes to find the whales however we soon learnt it was unnecessary as generally the inquisitive dwarf minke whales would approach vessels and linger for a long time swimming closer and closer.
+The process has also been exciting from the grass roots level to receiving the “World’s Best Practice Swim-with-Whales Ecotourism Management Model” award.
+The first year, we even hired spotter planes to find the whales however we soon learnt it was unnecessary as the generally inquisitive dwarf minke whales would approach vessels and linger for a long-time swimming closer and closer.
 We had a mutual interest in each other!

 Minke Whales Tagged & Tracked on the Great Barrier Reef in World First

-Although the Great Barrier Reef is the only place where the annual arrival of dwarf minke whales can be predicted, it was unknown where they depart to.
+Although the Great Barrier Reef is the only place where the annual arrival of dwarf minke whales can be predicted in the Southern hemisphere, it was unknown where they depart to.
 On July 13th & 14th 2013, in a world first, 4 minkes were attached with tracking tags.
 A month later a young male called ‘Spot’ had travelled almost 3000km to the continental shelf off Sydney.
 The other 3 minkes were being successfully tracked and recorded in various locations behind ‘Spot’.
 The final transmission was received from deep in the Subantarctic.

 One on the MWP researchers and tagging team leaders Dr Matt Curnock said that the North Queensland dive tourism industry had collaborated very closely with researchers from the Minke Whale Project.
 “This new research will help establish some of the risks and threats that the whales face when they leave the Great Barrier Reef”.